sagarDevHub/Redux/README.md

 Async action --->

+## code
 async function initUser(){
     const {data} = await axios.get('http://localhost:3000/accounts/1')
     return {type : init, payload: data.amount};
 }

-this code will through error.
+This code will through error.

 Actions must be syncronous.
 To overcome this problem we use the Thunk middleware.